Section I – Purpose

 - The boundary of the PADA extends from the center of Portland (Burnside Bridge/ Willamette River), thirty (30) miles in any direction.
 This includes: Vancouver, Washington, Forest Grove, St Helens, Sandy, Woodburn, Oregon, and Oregon City, Oregon.
 Travel time for each division will be considered upon making up the league schedules.

 - Membership is open to anyone who expresses an interest in steel tip darts and pays a yearly membership fee.

-- Members may attend any meeting of the Board of Directors and express any concerns to the Board, however members do not vote on Board decisions.
+- Members may attend any meeting of the Board of Directors, provided they are not disruptive, and express any concerns to the Board, however members do not vote on Board decisions.

 - Members under the age of Twenty-One (21) may not drink alcohol and are subject to the rules of the venue hosting any event or league play.

 - Fees & Dues – The following is the fee schedule.
 Dues must be paid according to the schedule

 - $30 = Yearly membership fee (Pay by Jan 31st and valid thru Dec 31st).

 - $60 = Team fee (payable by the players of a team before 1st match of that season)

 - $40 = Venue fee (to be paid by the venue for the purpose of hosting and sponsoring a team, payable by the venue before 1st match of that season)